zhan2740/GetCleanDataProject/README.md

 ####5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The end result is shown in the file  tidy.txt .
+The end result is shown in the file  tidydata.txt .